booksbyus/zguide/site/content/docs/chapter8.md

 Start with the basics.
 The protocol (UDP and ZeroMQ/TCP) will be ZRE (ZeroMQ Realtime Exchange protocol) and the project will be Zyre.
 I need a second maintainer, so I invite my friend Dong Min (the Korean hacker behind JeroMQ, a pure-Java ZeroMQ stack) to join.
 He's been working on very similar ideas so is enthusiastic.
 We discuss this and we get the idea of building Zyre on top of JeroMQ, as well as on top of CZMQ and <tt>libzmq</tt>.
 This would make it a lot easier to run Zyre on Android.
 It would also give us two fully separate implementations from the start, which is always a good thing for a protocol.

-So we take the FileMQ project I built in “Advanced Architecture using ZeroMQ” as a template for a new GitHub project.
+So we take the FileMQ project I built in [Chapter 7 - Advanced Architecture using ZeroMQ](chapter7#advanced-architecture) as a template for a new GitHub project.
 The GNU autoconf tools are quite decent, but have a painful syntax.
 It's easiest to copy existing project files and modify them.
 The FileMQ project builds a library, has test tools, license files, man pages, and so on.
 It's not too large so it's a good starting point.

 I put together a README to summarize the goals of the project and point to C4.
 The issue tracker is enabled by default on new GitHub projects, so once we've pushed the UDP ping code as a first version, we're ready to go.
 However, it's always good to recruit more maintainers, so I create an issue "Call for maintainers" that says: